-I have been the Executive Director of the Aquinas Center of Theology at Emory University since 2008.
+I was the Executive Director of the Aquinas Center of Theology at Emory University from 2008-2018.
 It is a Catholic academic center about to celebrate its thirtieth year.
-Prior to my current position, I was the Director of the Leadership Certificate Program at the School of Public Policy at Georgia Tech.
+Prior to that position, I was the Director of the Leadership Certificate Program at the School of Public Policy at Georgia Tech.
 Before that I was the Patricia A. Hayes professor of ethics and leadership at St. Edward’s University.
 And before that I was a trial lawyer for ten years.

 Degrees: J.D.
 (University of Georgia), LL.M.
 (DePaul University), Ph.d.
 (University of Chicago)